centre-for-humanities-computing/glovpy/README.md

 We highly recommend that you use a Unix-based system, preferably a variant of Debian.
 The package needs `git`, `make` and a C compiler (`clang` or `gcc`) installed.

+Otherwise the implementation is as barebones as it gets, only the standard library and gensim are being used (gensim only for producing KeyedVectors).

 ## Example Usage
 Here's a quick example of how to train GloVe on 20newsgroups using Gensim's tokenizer.